murathan9165/outamation-ai-doc-intel/README.md

+# Outamation AI Document Intelligence Externship

+### This repo serves as the collection of AI Document Intelligence Automation projects I have built.

+### Contents:
-# Resume Parser
+Simple Resume Parser
-This is a Python (PyMuPDF) resume parser I built in Google Colab, transforming one of the exercises in my AI Document Intelligence Externship with Outamation.